 Cities Addressing Fines and Fees Equitably (CAFFE)

-With support from JPMorgan Chase and Co., the National League of Cities Institute for Youth, Education, and Families has launched a two-year initiative that will provide grant funding and technical assistance to help cities assess and address the negative impacts of municipal fines and fees on residents’ financial health; and implement equitable collections strategies that help reduce debt.
+With support from JPMorgan Chase and Co., the National League of Cities (NLC) Institute for Youth, Education, and Families launched an initiative that will provide grant funding and technical assistance to help cities assess the negative impacts of municipal fines and fees on residents’ financial health; and implement equitable collections strategies that help reduce debt.

 Cities Addressing Fines and Fee Equitably Technical Assistance Project